- Skill evaluation in a personal assessment

 career in industry

 You are a scientist or a researcher in Switzerland or abroad and you are looking for a job outside academia.
-Below is some basic information about research jobs in industry in Switzerland.
+Below is some basic information about research jobs and postdoc scientists positions in industry in Switzerland.

 The Swiss economy is built on high-quality work and well-trained workers.
 The important areas for Swiss export are micro-technology, high technology, biotechnology, pharmaceuticals, banking and insurance.
 There is a strong emphasis on research and development.
 A higher percentage of people work in research and development than in other industrialized countries.
 Therefore, Swiss industry offers many opportunities for PhDs and highly qualified people.